tianyue58/CV_a2_t1/README.md

 # CV-Spring23-FDU

-In the first part of the project, we use several CNNs to build classifiers for CIFAR-100, and try to use some augmentation methods like Cut-Out, Cut-Mix, and Mix-Up to optimize the model.
-And we finally get a top-1 accuracy of 86.79% and top-5 accuracy of 98.46% using the EfficientNetB3.
+In the first part of the project, we employed CNN architectures to construct classifiers for the CIFAR-100 dataset.
+To enhance the model's generalization capability and accuracy, we incorporated augmentation techniques such as cutmix, cutout, and mixup.
+Ultimately, utilizing EfficientNetB3, we achieved a top-1 accuracy of 86.79% and a top-5 accuracy of 98.46%.

 Training and testing steps are shown below.